ericoporto/ags-manual-wiki/AudioChannel.md

 will start playing the *aExplosion* audio clip, wait for a second, then seek it ahead one second (if it is OGG/MP3/WAV).

+**NOTE:** For historical reasons this property works differently during skipped cutscene: in such case it will return a very large arbitrary number instead.
+This was originally done to avoid game script locking up in do/while loops that check for clip position reaching certain value, because it might never reach it when game is "fast-forwarding".
+If this is a problem for your script, make sure to test for [`Game.SkippingCutscene`](Game#gameskippingcutscene).

 *Compatibility:* Supported by **AGS 3.2.0** and later versions.

 *See also:*